Fabi019/ConnectX/README.md

 people, an adjustable board size and connect amount.

-The frontend is written in React using Chakra as a UI-Library, while the backend uses TypeScript with a GraphQL API and Redis for storing session details.
+The frontend is written in React using Chakra as a UI-Library, while the backend uses a GraphQL API with Redis for storing session and lobby states.

 Live demo at: <https://connect-xr.web.app>